There are 1453 airports in Canada.

 What it costs to ski in Canada

 Skiing can be relatively affordable if you pick the right resort and right time to go.
-In recent years, the AUD has remained relatively strong against the CAD, and with even more airline carriers flying direct to Vancouver, the price of flights have become even better priced.
 There is accommodation to suit every budget at most of the ski resorts, and even ski-in/ski-out options that won’t break the bank.

 The price of lift tickets varies considerably between resorts.
-For a 1-day lift ticket, prices range from $80 – $140 at the ticket office, with multi-day discounts available.
-However, taking advantage of the Early Bird offers and purchasing your lift tickets before you depart reduces the price considerably.
-Most of the resorts have great deals for families, with many ‘Kids Ski Free’ and ‘Free Kids Rentals’ offers throughout the season, and universal ‘Kids Under 6 Ski Free’.
+For a 1-day lift ticket, prices range from $80 – $160 at the ticket office, with multi-day discounts available.
+However, taking advantage of the Early Bird offers and purchasing your lift tickets as part of a Canada ski package through Scout reduces the price considerably.
+Whne purchasing via Scout you can also take advantage of great deals for families, with many ‘Kids Ski Free’ and ‘Free Kids Rentals’ offers throughout the season, and universal ‘Kids Under 6 Ski Free’.

 Eating out and après can be relatively cheap or a bit pricey, depending on the resort.
 Happy Hour is always a good idea.
-Generally, on-mountain restaurants and bars are more expensive than those in the nearby towns, so having self-contained accommodation and the ability to prepare your own meals is a great cost-saver.
+Generally, on-mountain restaurants and bars are more expensive than those in the nearby towns.
+Having self-contained accommodation and the ability to prepare your own meals is a great cost-saver.

 To get the best deals, travel in non-holiday and non-peak periods, and book early, taking advantage of the best Early Bird Deals each season (up to 50% off accommodation, lift tickets, and transfers!).